If there is one constant in professional services marketing it is that everything can change.

 • Referring prospects to one another when appropriate.

-Building the Relationship
+Beginning the Partnership Relationship

 Keep in mind that not everyone you speak with will make a good strategic marketing partner.
-Fear not.
 At the very least, you’ve made a connection, and opportunities to collaborate may arise down the road.

-Setting Proper Expectations
+Setting the Proper Partnership Expectations

 • Which firm will host the webinar and set up the registration page?